< Back to News

 As if creating a better environment wasn’t enough of a reason, it also costs less to use recycled asphalt.
 The ingredients that asphalt is made with can be quite pricey.
 Recycling and reusing the materials that already exist will significantly decrease the cost of your current project.
 Some worry whether recycled asphalt has the same integrity as new asphalt, but there is no need to worry over this – it holds the same quality!
 It has simply just been melted back down to make it a solid new piece again.
 What’s more is that asphalt pavement recycling saves the American taxpayer approximately $2.5 billion each year.

 Asphalt is the best option for many different types of pavement projects.
-Give Total Asphalt a call today at (586) 221-3293 to discuss the asphalt needs for your project!
+Give Total Asphalt a call today at (586) 221-3293 to discuss your project with a trusted asphalt paving company.

 Source: Recycling (National Asphalt Pavement Association)